essemmeppi/DS-portfolio/README.md

 ## Mental Distress and Mobility in COVID-19 Recovery

-In November 2023, we -- the Juniors at ISI Foundation -- decided to run a 72h social data science hackathon.
-We asked seniors at ISI to share interesting dataset and we ended up combining:
+In November 2023, we - the juniors at ISI Foundation - decided to run a 72-hour social data science hackathon.
+We asked seniors at ISI to share interesting datasets with us, and we ended up combining:
-- Data on mobility in the US obtained from mobile phones (Kang et al., [2020](https://www.nature.com/articles/s41597-020-00734-5));
+- Mobility data from mobile phones in the US (Kang et al., [2020](https://www.nature.com/articles/s41597-020-00734-5));
 - Twitter posts by authors geolocated in the US (Mejova & Manikonda, [2023](https://doi.org/10.48550/arXiv.2305.11398));
-- The results of a survey run on Facebook investigating COVID-19 related behaviour ([Salomon et al., 2021](https://pubmed.ncbi.nlm.nih.gov/34903656/));
+- The results of a survey conducted on Facebook examining COVID-19 impact ([Salomon et al., 2021](https://pubmed.ncbi.nlm.nih.gov/34903656/));
-- Information on policy response to the pandemic ([Oxford COVID-19 Government Response Tracker](https://www.nature.com/articles/s41562-021-01079-8)).
+- Information on policy response to the pandemic (Oxford COVID-19 Government Response Tracker, [OxCGRT](https://www.nature.com/articles/s41562-021-01079-8)).

-We manipulated the county-level origin-destination matrices providing information about mobility in two steps.
-First, we calculated each conty's mobility (both in-out and out-in) in light of a 2019 baseline period.
-We then aggregated counties' performance to obtain State-level mobility.
+We manipulated the county-level origin-destination matrices, which provide information on mobility, in two steps.
+First, we calculated each county's mobility (both in-out and out-in) based on a base period of 2019.
+We then aggregated county mobility to obtain mobility at the state level.

-We used Twitter data to obtain information to quantify the daily mental distress for each of the 51 states.
-We did this with a lexicon-based approach ([EmoLex](https://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm)), which enabled us to assess how each tweet was associated with eight basic emotions: anger, fear, anticipation, trust, surprise, sadness, joy, and disgust.
+We used Twitter data to quantify daily mental distress for each of the 51 states.
+We did this using a lexicon-based approach ([EmoLex](https://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm)), which allowed us to assess how each tweet was associated with eight basic emotions: anger, fear, anticipation, trust, surprise, sadness, joy, and disgust.

+We used the survey's questions about feelings of depression or anxiety to obtain a self-reported measure of mental health at the state level.
+Finally, we used the OxCGRT data to know how strict the government response was each day, and thus to understand when social restrictions were relaxed.

+Using regressions, we found that self-reported mental distress, such as anxiety and depression, had a negative significant relationship with mobility.
+We also found that they Granger-caused the recovery of mobility in different states after the initial restriction was lifted.
+This finding suggests that mental distress may serve as a valuable proxy and predictor of mobility recovery during the relaxation phase of interventions.
+For this reason, mental health should be incorporated into the design of public health interventions.

+We are finalising a paper that we will be soon publish on arXiv.

 ## The Office: Why you try to go beyond the first season